 The latest and most high-profile closure came from Optum-owned Refresh Mental Health, one of the largest behavioral health companies in the nation, shuttering all of its several eating disorder treatment entities.

-Late last year, Behavioral Health Business reported that behavioral health platforms Odyssey Behavioral Health and Discovery Behavioral Health, both private equity-backed diversified companies, back their eating disorder treatment locations.
+Late last year, Behavioral Health Business reported that behavioral health platforms Odyssey Behavioral Health and Discovery Behavioral Health, both private equity-backed diversified companies, scaled back their eating disorder treatment locations.

 These closures represent some of the challenges of investing in behavioral health generally.
 Despite apparent explosive growth in demand, the conditions around behavioral health make converting demand into a valuable enterprise extremely difficult.
 The autism therapy industry also demonstrates this challenge.